The Markov-Chain Polytope with Applications: A Polynomial Time Algorithm for binary AIFV- Coding.

 If a source symbol is encoded using a degree-$j$ master node in $T_k$, then the next source symbol will be encoded using code tree $T_j$.
 Since the source is memoryless, the {\em transition probability} of encoding using code tree $T_j$ immediately after encoding using code tree $T_k$ is $q_j(T_k)$.

 This permits viewing the process as a Markov chain whose states are the code trees.
-Figure \ref{fig:MarkovX} provides an example.
+Figure \ref{fig:MarkovX} illustrates an example.

 From Consequence (a) following Definition \ref{def:codeX}, $\forall k\in[m],$ every $T_k \in \TT_k(m,n)$ contains at least one leaf, so $q_0(T_k) >0$.
-Thus, as described in Section \ref{sec:MCMP} this implies that the associated Markov chain is a {\em unichain} whose unique recurrence class contains $T_0$ and whose associated transition matrix $\QQ$ has a unique stationary distribution $\pii$. \begin{definition} Let $\bfT=(T_0,\ldots,T_{m-1})\in\TT(m,n)$ be some AIFV-$m$ code, $\QQ(\bfT)$ be the transition matrix of the associated Markov chain and be $\QQ(\bfT)$'s associated unique stationary distribution.
+Thus, as described in Section \ref{sec:MCMP}, this implies that the associated Markov chain is a {\em unichain} whose unique recurrence class contains $T_0$ and whose associated transition matrix $\QQ$ has a unique stationary distribution $\pii$.
+Thus the Markov chain associated with any $\bfT \in \TT(m,n)$ is permissible. \begin{definition} Let $\bfT=(T_0,\ldots,T_{m-1})\in\TT(m,n)$ be some AIFV-$m$ code, $\QQ(\bfT)$ be the transition matrix of the associated Markov chain and be $\QQ(\bfT)$'s associated unique stationary distribution.
 Then the average cost of the code is the average length of an encoded symbol in the limit, i.e.,

 \end{definition}

 \begin{definition}[The Binary AIFV-$m$ Code problem] Construct a binary AIFV-$m$ code $\bfT\in\TT(m,n)$ with minimum $\cost(\bfT),$ i.e.,

 \end{definition}